Skip to main content

 With its overwater bungalows and stunning private island retreats, The Maldives is already home to some of the world’s most over-the-top hotels.
 Conrad’s Rangali Island upped the ante in 2018 with the opening of its $15-million The Muraka.
 Billed as “the world’s first underwater villa,” the private, two-story suite is the pinnacle of honeymoon-worthy luxury.

 Accommodations include an undersea master bedroom with a 180-degree curved acrylic dome and a dedicated marine tunnel viewing theater.
-Plus, there’s a bathroom with an ocean-facing tub, an outdoor deck with an infinity pool, an on-call spa, a butler, and 24/7 chef services, and Jet Skis whenever you need them.
-All starting at around $10,000 per night.
+Plus, there’s a bathroom with an ocean-facing tub, an outdoor deck with an infinity pool, an on-call spa, a butler, 24/7 chef services, and Jet Skis whenever you need them.
+All start at around $10,000 per night.

 InterContinental Shanghai Wonderland